CONTACT US

 Spelling will only start in Reception when children are ready to write and form their letters.
 Children will use ‘Fred fingers’ to first sound out a word before they write it down.
 Children learn how to spell rather than just get tested.
 Furthermore, this way of teaching spellings allows children to use Fred fingers whenever they get stuck with spelling a word.
 Children pinch each sound on fingers before writing the word.

-If you have any questions about RWI, please see Mrs Gibson
+If you have any questions about RWI, please see Mr Spink

 Reading